utilmeta/utilmeta-py/docs/en/guide/api-route.md

 	You can't have conflicted path in composition APIs
 ## Generate response

-For a simple interface, you can directly return the result data, and UtilMeta will automatically process it as a 200 HTTP response, but UtilMeta still has a perfect response template and generation system, and you can define the response code, response header and response structure by yourself.
+For a simple API, you can return the result data directly, and UtilMeta will automatically process it as a 200 HTTP response, but UtilMeta still has a sound response template and generation system, where you can define the status code, headers and data structure by yourself.

 Let’s look at a simple example of a response template.
 ```python